Photon-HDF5/photon-hdf5/docs/phdata.rst

 -  **num_dyes**: (integer) number of different dyes present in the samples.
 For a standard single-pair FRET measurement the value is 2.
    For donor-only or acceptor-only measurements the value is 1.

 -  **dye_names** (array of string) list of dye names (for example:
    ``['ATTO550', 'ATTO647N']``).

 -  **buffer_name** (string) free-form description of the sample buffer.
 For example ``'TE50 + 1mM TROLOX'``.

 -  **sample_name** (string) free-form description of the sample.
 For example ``'40-bp dsDNA, D-A distance: 7-bp'``.

-2.5 Optional measurement setup group
+2.5 Optional Measurement Setup Group
 ------------------------------------

 The optional group **``/setup_specs``** contains fields describing the